 The risks of foreign investments are usually much greater when they are made in emerging markets.
 Investments in emerging markets may be considered speculative.
 Emerging markets are riskier than more developed markets because they tend to develop unevenly and may never fully develop.
 They are more likely to experience high rates of inflation and currency devaluations, which may adversely affect returns.
 In addition, many emerging markets have far lower trading volumes and less liquidity than developed markets.
 Since these markets are often small, they may be more likely to suffer sharp and frequent price changes or long-term price depression because of adverse publicity, investor perceptions or the actions of a few large investors.
-In addition, traditional measures of investment value used in the U.S., such as price to earnings ratios, may not apply to certain emerging markets than would be available about issuers in more developed capital markets, and such issuers may not be subject to accounting, auditing and financial reporting standards and requirements comparable to those to which companies in developed countries are subject.
+In addition, traditional measures of investment value used in the U.S., such as price to earnings ratios, may not apply to certain emerging markets.
+Also, there may be less publicly available information about issuers in emerging markets than would be available about issuers in more developed capital markets, and such issuers may not be subject to accounting, auditing and financial reporting standards and requirements comparable to those to which companies in developed countries are subject.
 In addition, investments in emerging market countries present risks to a greater degree than those presented by investments in countries with developed securities markets and more advanced regulatory systems.